ampproject/amphtml/3p/README.md

 - Creatives should only animate using CSS transforms and opacity.
 - When creatives animate they should not use more than 2ms time per frame to allow for other animations to have sufficient time for concurrent animations.

 The better an ad network does on the above requirements, the earlier ads from it will be loaded into AMP.
+In other words: *The slower the ad loads and the more it interferes with the page, the later AMP will load it.*

 We are also excited to start conversations how modern web tech could improve overall ads latency, memory usage and framerate impact and how AMP's open source model could be used to inject trust through an auditable common code base into the ads ecosystem which would reduce the necessity of redundant metrics collection.